 After a long, eventful day of travelling (crying baby for the whole 4:40hr long flight, train delays and a windy and rainy ‘welcome back’, God I didn’t miss the UK weather) I made it back in Southampton last Tuesday.
 It was tough to say goodbye to my family and friends but I was ready to start the new year.
-I have a good feeling for 2018.
+I have a good feeling about 2018.

 It’s been a non-typical first week of January.
 It’s been busy at work since day one, but exciting new opportunities, my best friend staying with me for her last week in Southampton, catching up with friends and colleagues and a wonderful leaving lunch at Mango and after work drinks at Tapas Barcelona more than made up for it.